jabhinav/Deep-Metric-Learning-for-Video-Understanding/README.md

-# Contrastive Learning and Deep Video Understanding
+# Loss Formulation for Contrastive Learning with Usecase: Deep Video Understanding

 ## Dataset
 We provide a link to the dataset used for evaluating our proposed frameworks at https://archive.org/download/gt_20200215 .